jonathanhogg/flitter/docs/canvas3d.md

 snapping](#model-shading) applied with the snap angle set to 0.05 turns (18°).
 This can be controlled by adding an explicit `snap_edges` attribute to the top node in the model construction tree.

+Generally speaking, CSG operations on models will discard (or corrupt) any existing texture-mapping UV coordinates.
+The `uv_remap` attribute (described above in [Controlling Model Shading](#controlling-model-shading)) can be used to calculate new UVs.